whatheheckisthis/SAL-Dev-Setup-Guide/README.md

      ```

 2. **What This Script Does**:
-   - **Downloads** the Flask service script.
+   - **Downloads** the Flask service script from the provided URL.
-   - **Sets up** a SQLite database.
+   - **Sets up** a SQLite database to store tokens and their expiration times.
-   - **Installs** Flask if not already installed.
+   - **Installs** Flask if it is not already installed.
    - **Runs** the Flask service on port 5000.

 ### Security Advisory

-Ensure that you do not run these scripts on public Wi-Fi networks due to potential security risks.
-Public networks are more susceptible to attacks, and using them can expose your system to vulnerabilities.
-If necessary, use VPN services to mask your IP address and secure your connections.
+**Do not run these scripts on public Wi-Fi networks** due to potential security risks.
+Public networks are more susceptible to attacks and using them can expose your system to vulnerabilities.
+Always use a secure and private network or a VPN to mask your IP address and ensure your connections are safe.

-This approach simplifies the setup process and ensures that all components are correctly configured and running without requiring manual intervention from the user beyond the initial script execution.

 ### Unified Setup Script